csarsantos96/PythonDataAnalysis/dataVisualization/README.md

 - Create charts using parameter settings such as figure size, colors, axis labels, and titles to improve chart clarity and interpretation.

 - Analyze visualized data to extract meaningful insights.

+## Using Matplotlib
+- Understand how to use the Matplotlib library to create different types of graphs;

+- Apply customization techniques to graphs, configuring properties to improve data visualization and interpretation;

+- Analyze the relationship between different variables using graphs to identify patterns and correlations in the data.